kubernetes-retired/service-catalog/docs/api-aggregation-setup.md

 command also enables authentication and aggregation and provides the keys we just generated inline.

+The installation commands vary slightly between Linux and Mac OS X because of the versions of the `base64` command (Linux has GNU base64, Mac OS X has BSD base64).
+If you're installing from a Linux based machine, run this:

 ```
 helm install charts/catalog \
     --name ${HELM_RELEASE_NAME} --namespace ${SVCCAT_NAMESPACE} \